bil/licorice/examples/README.md

   * `run` (output directory where the code and compiled binaries of the LiCoRICE model is output to)

 ## Example models

+To use these examples, copy the contents of the `models` and `modules` directories to the appropriate directories under the `rig` directory on the target LiCoRICE system.

 ### parallel\_toggle